 Archive for the ‘halloween’ tag

 Ancient faith was influenced by the natural world.
-Originating in ancient Europe as a Celtic Fire festival, the Pagan holiday of Samhain, marks the end of the harvest season, heralds the beginning of winter; the dark half of the year, and honors death.
-Samhain, (pronounced SAH-win, or SOW-in) is also the Gaelic name for the month of November, the literal translation being, ‘summer’s end’.
+Originating in ancient Europe as a Celtic Fire festival, the Pagan holiday of Samhain marks the end of the harvest season, heralds the beginning of winter-the dark half of the year, and honors death.
+Samhain, (pronounced SAH-win, or SOW-in) is also the Gaelic name for the month of November, the literal translation being‘summer’s end’.

 Being largely a pastoral people, the Celts observed the season of Samhain as the time when the earth was dying.
 The crops had already been harvested and stored; the fields lay barren, and now cattle and sheep had to be moved from remote areas to closer pastures and secured for the winter months.
-Those who kept livestock would assess the stored bounty of the two prior harvests; of field and orchard in order to determine how many animals could be adequately fed through the winter.
-Those not able to be cared for were butchered, and would help to feed the family during the dark days ahead.
-It is partially due to this that Samhain is sometimes referred to as the ‘blood harvest’
+Those who kept livestock would assess the stored bounty of the two prior harvests, of field and orchard in order to determine how many animals could be adequately fed through the winter.
+Those not able to be cared for were butchered, which would help to feed the family during the dark days ahead.
+It is partially due to this practice that Samhain is sometimes referred to as the ‘blood harvest.’

 For Pagans, death is not a thing to be feared but is part of the Wheel of Life.
 Death is the ultimate Rite of Passage, the final act that we complete as human beings.
 Old age is valued for its wisdom, and dying is accepted as natural; as a form of transformation.
 Death is the great equalizer that puts everything else into perspective.

 The Celts believed that at the time of Samhain, more so than any other time of the year, the spirits of the dead were able to mingle with the living.
 The echoes of this ancient tradition can be seen in popular Halloween celebrations today.
 Contemporary Pagans still accept that as the life force of our hemisphere wanes, the veils between this world and the other worlds are at their thinnest and our memories, connections and abilities to communicate with our Beloved Dead are heightened.
-Death also symbolizes other endings, and Samhain is therefore not only a time for reflecting on mortality, but also on the passing of relationships, jobs, and other significant life transitions.
+Death also symbolizes other endings, therefore Samhain is not only a time for reflecting on mortality, but also on the passing of relationships, jobs, and other significant life transitions.

 Good Samhain to you and yours.
-May the blood of your ancestors flow through your veins, like a river over the landscape of memory; may you hear your Beloved Dead as they whisper their wisdom in your ear and leave you with the gift of hope.
+May the blood of your ancestors flow through your veins, like a river over the landscape of memory.
+May you hear your Beloved Dead as they whisper their wisdom in your ear and leave you with the gift of hope.

 We will call their names at Samhain.
 What is remembered lives.